 6. Turn the Electricity Back On

-With the faulty circuit identified and power cut off from it, it’s time to call in a professional fault finding electrician.
-Until your faults are resolved, this switch won’t stay on and any appliances connected to the circuit won’t have power.
+With the faulty electrical circuit identified and power cut off from it, it’s time to call in a professional, experienced electrician.
+Until your faults are resolved, this switch won’t stay on, and any appliances connected to the circuit won’t have power.

 What Causes Electrical Faults?